samuxyz/mongo-blog/tutorial-review.md

 We will see how to use the `http` object in the next section.

 ### Create containers and reusable components

+React is component-based, meaning that we can create small and encapsulated components and reuse them all over the web application as basic building pieces for more complex UIs.

 The very first component we are going to build is `Home`, in charge of rendering the list of posts as well as the header of the homepage.
 To render the list of posts Home has to